Preeti Malhotra: Career

+She has been a member of the Company Law Standing Committee instituted by the Ministry of Corporate Affairs and also chairs the ASSOCHAM National Council on Corporate Affairs, Corporate Governance and CSR.

 Preeti has been an active contributor to various policy initiatives of the Govt.
 Of India.
 When she was a member of the JJ Irani Committee in 2005, constituted by the Ministry of Corporate Affairs, Government of India, her suggestions on issues related to incorporation and registration of companies, as well as management and board governance, were taken on board.
 She also gave inputs to the government in the drafting of the Limited Liability Partnership Law.
 She was invited by OECD to speak at the Asian round Table Discussions on Corporate Governance in 2005 and 2006.

 She was elected as a member of the NIRC and became the First Woman Chairman of the NIRC in 2002.
 Preeti then went on to be elected as a Central Council Member of the ICSI for two terms and in 2007 she became the first-ever woman president of the Institute of Company Secretaries of India (ICSI).
 Since then, Preeti has served as a member on several standing committees and boards constituted by the Ministry of Corporate Affairs, Government of India.
 These include, the Board of Governors of the Indian Institute of Corporate Affairs, The Appellate Authority and the Company Law Standing Committee, Committee to review Offences & Penalties etc.